abraham-leal/ccloud-schema-exporter/README.md

 Once added, all you have to do is indicate you will want to run with a custom source/destination with the `-customSource | -customDestination` flag.
 The value of this flag must be the name you gave it in the factory mapping.

-The following options are respected for custom destinations as well:
+The following options are respected for custom sources / destinations as well:

 ````
   -allowList value